ppwwyyxx/wechat-dump/README.md

 + Use pipes by default to copy a directory from android
 + Fix rare unhandled message types: > 10000 and < 0
 + Better user experiences... see `grep 'TODO' wechat -R`

-### TroubleShooting
-+ Error "File is encrypted or is not a database": Your database is probably encrypted differently.
-You can try:
-	+ Different manual methods to obtain IMEI and UIN, and see if they match.
-	+ [password cracker](https://github.com/chg-hou/EnMicroMsg.db-Password-Cracker) to brute-force the password.

 ### Donate!